marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 *fc:aa:14:e4:97:59* when running kernel 4.2.0-29, but under kernel 4.6.0, the interface with MAC address *fc:aa:14:e4:97:59* does not appear to have any link anymore and the MAC of the interface under test becomes *22:f7:cb:32:eb:5c*.
-This is behaviour is not present with the latest UEFI firmware from Gigabyte, despite the data corruption issue still being reproducible.
+This behaviour is not present with the latest UEFI firmware from Gigabyte, despite the data corruption issue still being reproducible.
 It also true that, while running tcpdump on the server side, the NIC is in promiscuous mode and it will accept anything, no matter the destination MAC, so the value specified on the command line does not really matter.

 If not explicitly requested, the tool appends a valid CRC at the end of the frame.
-The minium frame size allowed by the 803.2 standard is 64 bytes.
+The minimum frame size allowed by the 803.2 standard is 64 bytes.
 Considering 12 bytes for sender and receiver MAC, 2 bytes for protocol type and 4 bytes for CRC, the minimum payload size is 46 bytes, which in this case is randomly generated.